mobiwek61/i2cQuaternion/README.md

 - Boatswain's whistle can also heard aboard starships to alert the captain into action.

 ### Libraries and Helper Classes
-- Look in platformio.ini ship's manifest to see the Sparkfun library used to access the chip.
+- Look in platformio.ini ship's manifest to see the published library used to access the chip.
 - I added helper functions, organized as those tied to specific hardware and universal use:
 Structure of /lib:
 ```